collection of footballer's receivables in turkey

 3. Signing Fee (Advance): When footballers sign a contract with a new club, the signing fee is a type of payment they become entitled to from the moment they sign.
 This represents a predetermined amount of money that the footballer receives upon joining the club or renewing the contract.

 4. Match Fee: Match fees are payments footballers receive for participating in official matches.
-These fees are paid each time the footballer plays in a match and are performance-based footballer debts.
+These fees are paid each time the footballer plays in a match and are performance-based footballer receivable.

 5. Bonuses: Payments made based on achievements.
 Payments can be awarded for victories in the league or international tournaments, championships, or reaching a certain number of goals for footballers.